shrutibnehe/collections/README.md

 # Collection Exercise

 ## Intention
-Removal of string containing "oggy"
+Removal of string 'oggy' from list

+## Method

+1.Iterating arraylist using iterator
+2.If list contains 'oggy',removal of string using iterators remove method.